anka-kondraska/edu_web_scraper/SDD.md

 ## <a name="scraping"></a>Scraping

+I have used a brute force solution once I realized LinkedIn API was not easily avilable for these purposes.
 I am using google search results to scrape the educational data.

 I first attempted to find the technologies that would make scraping this type of data